The Library’s Mission

 Accessibility of Collections

 The Library maintains a large and diverse collection of materials.
-The Library strives to make its collections as accessible as possible, both by selecting materials accessible to patrons with different learning abilities, educational levels, and physical needs, but also by providing assistive technology and other accommodations as needed.
+The Library strives to make its collections as accessible as possible, by selecting materials accessible to patrons with different learning abilities, educational levels, and physical needs, and also by providing assistive technology and other accommodations as needed.
 The Library maintains collections of:

 - Downloadable e-books and e-audiobooks